 Review your current coverage on your home.
 This number should reflect the actual costs to rebuild your home, not what it would cost to sell your home.
 The value of your land/lot is not included in the insurance replacement cost.
 Insurance looks at what it will cost to rebuild the home, on the same land and not the selling value of your home.
 You should have the replacement cost endorsement on both your home and your contents, so depreciation is not taken into account should there be a covered loss.
 However, if you own an older home, you may not be eligible for replacement cost on the structure.
 Talk to your independent agent to find the best coverage for your needs.

 Take Advantage of Credits

 There are a lot of factors that insurance companies use to determine their premiums.
 Be sure to ask your independent agent if you are eligible and are receiving all available credits.
 The following are some available credits:

 - New Home Credit

-- Home and Auto Credit ( package them together with same company to get account credit)
+- Home and Auto Credit (package them together with the same company to get account credit)

 - Non Smoker's Credit

-- Alarm Credits ( Fire, Burglar, and Low Temp)
+- Alarm Credits (Fire, Burglar, and Low Temperature)